samcalthrop/NodePad/README.md

 # NodePad
-> My chosen project is a note-taking app made for the user to enjoy, whilst being both stimulating & productive
+> A note-taking app made for the user to enjoy, whilst being both stimulating & productive

 ## Documentation